Current Weather

 Weather Briefing

-IFRTeniente Coronel Rafael Pabón Airport is currently reporting instrument flight rules (IFR) conditions with overcast skies at 7,000 feet and 10 miles or greater visibility.
+MVFRTeniente Coronel Rafael Pabón Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,300 feet and 10 miles or greater visibility.
+Note: This observation is 4.8 hours old and conditions may have changed.

 Wind Analysis